-A modular program to support your entry into the BASI qualification pathway and continued professional development for BASI level 1 members.
+A modular programme to support your entry into the BASI qualification pathway and continued professional development for BASI level 1 members.

 Part-time training for those with limited time in the Alps.
 A variety of options to suit, whether you are aiming for BASI level 1 or preparing to take the BASI level 2 assessment course.